Should you disinfect or sanitize your home?

 Did you know there is a difference between disinfecting and sanitizing?
-In this blog post, I am going to explain the difference between disinfecting and sanitizing and what is appropriate for your home.
+In this comprehensive guide, you will learn the best practices for cleaning, disinfecting, and sanitizing your home effectively.

 So let’s dive in and find out what these terms mean.